gmednick/gabemednick/content/authors/gabe/_index.md

 ---

 During graduate school, I maintained a broad interdisciplinary approach that included microbiology, molecular biology, biochemistry, physical chemistry and spectroscopy.
 As a postdoc, I developed curriculum and taught biology and chemistry with an emphasis on interactive, inquiry-based learning.
 In my first role as a lead scientist with a startup, I worked on proprietary DNA and RNA synthesis.
-Each of these experiences has been a blessing.
+Each of these experiences has been full of humbling lessons and hidden blessings.

-Over the last several years, I have developed an insatiable interest in bioinformatics and data science that has transformed my skill set and expanded my professional repertoire.
+A few years ago, I thought it would be fun to pick up a little bioinformatics and data science using python and R. What started as an effort to grow my scientific toolbox turned into an insatiable interest in programming and machine learning, transformed my skill set and expanded my professional repertoire.
 I enjoy the challenge of drawing insight from all types of data.
 Each step of the process, from data cleaning and exploration to creating models, deriving predictions and communicating results, is a blend of art and science.
 Finding that blend, deriving insight and creating value is what drives my passion as a data scientist.